 Intervention Criteria

 The Proposer in response to the concerns raised in the Workgroup consultation, confirmed that the reasons for the broad Intervention Criteria was to prevent it becoming too prescriptive.
-It was suggested that adding a requirement for TOs to provide full details of IC would be beneficial for Users i.e. what criteria is used and why.
-TOs led on the drafting of the IC with input from the Workgroup members.
+The Workgroup agreed that where an intervention occurs (criteria outlined in 2.23.4) a written explanation will be provided to the impacted User.

 Additional Safeguards